afiuorio/libpanzgb/README.md

 # panz-gb

 panz-gb is an emulator for the Gameboy system.
-It's written in C, making it easily portable, and tries to emulate the original hardware as closely as possible.
+It's written in C and tries to emulate the original hardware as closely as possible.

 ## Status